 Flight Technology Hall

 The Flight Technology Hall has been the home of the Patuxent River Naval Air Museum for the last twenty years.
-In addition to the always popular flight simulators, the building houses the museum’s art room, STEAM classroom and 120 seat event area used for military ceremonies, lectures, and corporate presentations.
+In addition to the always popular flight simulators, the building houses the museum’s art room, and a 120-seat event area used for military ceremonies, lectures, and corporate presentations.
 Also featured in the Flight Technology Hall are multiple galleries including unmanned aerial vehicles, aircraft engines, ejection seats, and an array of aircraft and aircraft carrier models.